GregPask/React-shopping-cart/README.md

 Images and Product info taken from existing json data.
 All other code is custom.

-Uses Redux for state management
+Uses Redux for state management.
+Needs more CSS to be completed.

 ## Run Locally